 Whether we observe Christmas, Hanukkah, Kwanzaa, or Solstice, the holidays have become more stressful for many parents and less happy for many children.
 By the time we add shopping, wrapping, baking, decorating, and holiday events to our already busy schedules, we have less time than ever to spend with our children.
 When children don’t get enough attention from the people they love, their “love cup” gets empty and they feel disconnected and unhappy.

-The following tips may help parents create a “less stress — more joy” holiday season for themselves and their children:
+The following tips are for parents who want to create a “less stress – more joy” holiday season for themselves and their children.

-Make the decision that presents will not be the main focus of the holidays.
+- Make the decision that presents will not be or will no longer be the main focus of the holidays.